memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 - In addition, the [DTSpec](https://www.devicetree.org/specifications/) also defines a standard **property** named `phandle` - ironically of type _32-bit integer_, and not _phandle_.
 We'll see this property in just a second.
 - In Zephyr, the term `phandle` is used pretty much only for node **references** in any format and never even mentions the same named _property_.

 Why this ambiguity?
 Because in the end, any reference to a node is replaced by a unique, 32-bit value that identifies the node - the value stored in the node's `phandle` property.
-The fact that `phandle` _property_ is not intended to be set manually, but is instead created by the devicetree compiler for each referenced node, makes mentioning the `phandle` property as such unnecessary.
+The fact that `phandle` _property_ is not intended to be set manually, but is instead created by the Devicetree compiler for each referenced node, makes mentioning the `phandle` property as such unnecessary.
 Thus, the approach chosen in Zephyr's documentation - referring to any reference as `phandle` - makes a lot of sense.

-But enough nit-picking, let's see how this looks in a real devicetree source file.
+But enough nit-picking, let's see how this looks in a real Devicetree source file.
 Let's create two nodes `node_a` and `node_refs` in our overlay file, and have `node_refs` reference the `node_a` once by its path and once by a label `label_a` that we create for `node_a`.
 How do we do this?
 The syntax is specified in the [DTSpec](https://www.devicetree.org/specifications/) as follows:

 > "Labels are created by appending a colon ('`:`') to the label name.
 References are created by prefixing the label name with an ampersand ('`&`'), or they may be followed by a node's full path in braces." [[DTSpec]](https://www.devicetree.org/specifications/)

-Thus, in our devicetree overlay file, we can create the properties as shown below.
-Notice how we're missing the DTS version `/dts-v1/;`: The version is only defined devicetree *source* files, but **not** in *overlay* files.
+Thus, in our Devicetree overlay file, we can create the properties as shown below.
+Notice how we're missing the DTS version `/dts-v1/;`: The version is only defined Devicetree *source* files, but **not** in *overlay* files.

 ```dts
 / {